electric-sql/electric/examples/web-wa-sqlite/README.md

 ## Sync

-The application is setup to work with the local stack.
+The application is set up to work with the local stack.

 Run the local stack.
 Then open [localhost:3001](http://localhost:3001) in two different browsers (so they're backed by different databases) and try it out.
 You'll see data being replicated between the client applications.